Building apps in Enterprise Grid

 Understanding enterprise shared channels

 A shared channel is a bridge between teams needing to work together.
-Instead of endless email threads or sidecar Slack workspaces, teams can use shared channels to connect, chat, share files, and use apps with the same cozy ease they use communicating with their more immediate colleagues.
+Instead of endless email threads or sidecar Slack workspaces, teams can use shared channels to connect, chat, share files, and use apps the same way they communicate with their more immediate colleagues.

 Life before shared channels